dear evan hansen summary and spoilers

 Connor finds his way to the afterlife to a hopefully happier place.

-Overall I enjoyed Dear Evan Hansen but I imagine the musical has more force behind it.
+Overall I enjoyed Dear Evan Hansen but the musical has more force behind it.
 The novelization hits all the points but doesn’t pack a punch.

 If you are looking for a YA book that discusses mental health issues, this one would be a good place to start.
 Even with the dark themes of suicide and severe anxiety the book is light and approachable.
-It’s a far more easy going alternative to say 13 Reasons Why.
 I can definitely recommend it for teens and parents.

 I’m glad I now know the finer points of the story though and it has enriched my listening experience of the soundtrack.